schalkneethling/150days-of-html/content/book/day021/_index.md

+---
+title: Chapter 21 | Lists
+keywords: html, html standard, how-to, learn html
+description: In this chapter we continue our exploration of the grouping elements by looking at lists.
+menu:
+  book:
+    weight: 21
+---

-# Day 21
+# Chapter 21 | Lists

-Welcome to day 21!

-Today we continue our exploration of the grouping elements by looking at lists.
+In this chapter we continue our exploration of the grouping elements by looking at lists.

 ## `ol` - Ordered list

-As the name suggests, the `ol` element is used to markup lists that follow a defined order.
+As the name suggests, the `ol`(ordered list) element is used to markup lists that follow a defined order.
 This element is therefore the perfect candidate for marking up cooking instruction and assembly instructions for example.
 Each item in an ordered list is marked up using the `li` or list item element.

 ```html
 <section aria-labelledby="making-pizza-dough">